tsitu/MH-Tools/README.md

 If you would like to merge new data into the master branch, feel free to open a pull request - Travis CI will build it automatically and run the `build/process-sample-size.js` script, which generates sample size score deltas ([example](https://travis-ci.com/tsitu/MH-Tools/builds/91738912#L528)).
 We use this to verify that data is trending towards improvement.

-### :mouse2: Mouse Power & Effectiveness
+### :mouse2: Mouse Stats

-To update mouse powers and their power type effectivenesses, use command `npm run mp-effs` to pull the data from the MinLuck spreadsheet maintained by community members in the Discord.
+To update mouse related stats (wisdom, gold, points, effectivesnesses), use command `npm run mouse-stats` to pull the data from Brad's mouse.rip API which is powered by spreadsheets maintained by community members in the Discord.

 ### :barber: Coding Style